HappyRay/testscribe/README.md

 # Easy to get started and setup
 Adding testscribe to your development dependencies is all you need to start using the basic features.
+Most of the features should be self-explanatory to developers.
 Additional features such as launching the tool more easily only require simple setups.

 # Low risk to try